Financials & Transparency

 The climate crisis is an existential threat.
 Biodiversity loss is staggering.
 And human rights are in jeopardy.
 Your contribution can make a difference.

-Daniela supports the overall administration of Rainforest Foundation US’s work in Peru, with a recent focus on supporting the program’s COVID-19 response.
-Prior to joining Rainforest Foundation, Formerly, Daniela administered the Casa Andina hotel network in Peru.
-She holds a degree in Business Administration and is a native Spanish language speaker.
+Daniela supports the overall administration and financial and operational management of Rainforest Foundation US’s work in Peru, with a recent focus on supporting the program’s COVID-19 response.
+Prior to joining Rainforest Foundation, Daniela was a supervisor at the Casa Andina hotel network in Peru, providing staff and management oversight of large teams.
+She holds a Master’s in Business Management from the Universidad San Martin De Porres.
+She is a native Spanish language speaker and is proficient in English.